Embedded contact homology of prequantization bundles: Introduction

 \section{Introduction}

 Embedded contact homology (ECH) is an invariant of three dimensional contact manifolds, due to Hutchings \cite{Hu2}, with powerful applications to dynamics and symplectic embedding problems.
-Most computations of ECH rely on enumerative toric methods, and a general Morse-Bott program for ECH does not presently exist.
-Following the framework given by Farris \cite{farris} and providing additional details in preparation for our future work, we show that for prequantization bundles, there is an appropriately filtered ECH differential which only counts cylinders corresponding to unions of fibers over Morse flow lines of a perfect Morse function on the base.
+Most computations of ECH rely on enumerative toric methods, and Morse-Bott methods for ECH are quite subtle \cite{yao1, yao2}.\footnote{ In \cite{yao1}, Yao shows how to degenerate $J$-holomorphic curves and glue together transverse cascades subject to certain transversality conditions.
+In \cite{yao2}, Yao works out how to apply these methods in the context of Morse-Bott computations of ECH, notably in the case when the Morse-Bott families are one dimensional, as in the setting of toric domains.
+Adapting Yao's methods to prequantization bundles requires establishing the necessary transversality conditions for cascades in the presence of higher genus curves.
+This is a quite subtle endeavor for higher genus curves and branched covers of trivial cylinders, and would require require our results in \S \ref{sec:modspcs}-\ref{handleslides}, namely, those excluding contributions of higher genus curves to the ECH differential, as well as the ECH index calculations in \S \ref{sec:ECHI}.} Following the framework given by Farris \cite{farris} and providing additional details in preparation for our future work, we show that for prequantization bundles, there is an appropriately filtered ECH differential which only counts cylinders corresponding to unions of fibers over Morse flow lines of a perfect Morse function on the base.
 We then make use of direct limits for filtered ECH, as established in \cite{cc2}, to provide a Morse-Bott means of computing ECH for prequantization bundles over closed Riemann surfaces.
 This permits us to conclude that the ECH of a prequantization bundle over a Riemann surface is isomorphic as a $\Z_2$-graded group to the exterior algebra of the homology of this base.
-In a subsequent paper we will extend our work to Seifert fiber spaces and consider the U-map on the ECH of prequantization bundles and Seifert fiber spaces, enabling us to compute their ECH capacities.